ChocolateCoinucopia/Chocolate-Coinucopia-Server/README.md

 License<br/>
 #######

-This code is free to use, modify, and redistribute for those who offer their creations free to all in kind for betterment of the Chocolate Coinucopia.
+This code is free to use, modify, and redistribute for those who offer their creations free to all in kind for the betterment of the Chocolate Coinucopia.

 ##########<br/>